jcastillo7/mined-gatech.github.io/_posts/members/2015-05-07-almambet-iskakov.md

   github: aiskakov
 ---

 Almambet is a graduate student in Mechanical Engineering at Georgia Institute of Technology.
-He earned his Bachelor’s Degree in Mechanical Engineering in 2010 from University of Maryland College Park.
+He earned his Bachelor's Degree in Mechanical Engineering in 2010 from University of Maryland College Park.
 He joined the MINED group in 2015.

 **Research Interests**